Battle of the Corvin Passage

-The Battle of the Corvin Passage (Corvin közi csata) was a battle fought in the Hungarian Revolution of 1956.
+The Battle of the Corvin Passage (Corvin közi csata) was fought in the Hungarian Revolution of 1956.
 It proved to be one of the most important battlegrounds during the war.
 A statue can be found at Corvin köz, near Corvin–negyed (Budapest Metro), to mark this important event in the Hungarian Revolution of 1956.
 The battle is known for starting the career of Gergely Pongrátz, founder of Jobbik.

 Prelude

-Due to a lack of jobs, declining quality of life, and the failure of the Hungarian economy, an uprising occurred on October 24, 1956.
+Due to a lack of jobs, declining quality of life, and the failure of the Hungarian economy, an uprising occurred on October 23, 1956.
 The Corvin Passage was immediately recognized by the rebels as a strategic location due to its importance as a traffic junction, and its strategic value near the Kilian Barracks and the Budapest Radio Station.
 The Passage also provided a good defense point, with narrow streets that limited the movement of larger vehicles such as tanks and trucks.